wp-plugins/collapsing-categories/readme.txt

 Make sure you specify category names, not ids.

+= How can I eliminate the line spacing between categories? = Add a line to the collapscat.css file in the .sym class, like so:

+.sym {font-family:monospace;
+      font-size:1.5em;
+      line-height:1.5em;
+      padding-right:5px;}

+= I upgraded from 0.5.? to 0.6.? and nothing works! =

+Try disabling, then re-enabling the plugin

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories